xalelax/blog/_drafts/bayes.markdown

 the relative frequency of heads is $$57/100$$.
 In order to obtain the **probabilities** associated with the throw of that coin, we need to calculate the limit of the relative frequency of heads in $$N$$ throws as $$N$$ grows infinitely.
-For a "fair" coin tossed in a "fair" way, we should find that the probability of heads is $$P_H = 1/2$$.
+For a "fair" coin tossed in a "fair" way the probability of heads is, by definition,  $$P_H = 1/2$$  [^1].

-This procedure makes sense mathematically, but it leaves us with a problem: in order to know probabilities, we would need to perform an infinite amount of experiments.
-Since at the end of the day one can perform only a finite amount of experiments, people adopting this so-called "frequentist" interpretation of probabilities mostly work with objects such as estimators and confidence intervals to extract as much information as possible from the finite number of samples one can obtain from experimental data.
+This procedure makes sense mathematically, but it leaves us with a problem: in order to know the probability of an outcome, we would need to perform an infinite amount of experiments.
+Since at the end of the day one can perform only a finite amount of experiments, people adopting this definition of probabilities, the so-called "frequentist interpretation", mostly work with objects such as estimators and confidence intervals to extract as much information as possible from the finite number of samples one can obtain from experimental data.